-As T3's notes in its can students use an iPad instead of a laptop feature, many of the the best tablets on the market today absolutely can be used as a student laptop substitute.
+Many of the best tablets (opens in new tab) on the market today absolutely can be used as a student laptop substitute.
 That's why we've created our best student tablets buying guide, which caters to every budget and intended usage scenario.

-Indeed, today more people than ever before are heading back to school, college or university equipped with a tablet and some well-chosen accessories, and not a traditional laptop.
-Students are going back to college with one of the best iPads for students, or a top slate running Android or Windows.
+Today, more people than ever before are heading back to school, college or university equipped with a tablet and well-chosen accessories, over a traditional laptop.
+Students are instead choosing to go back to college with one of the best iPads for students (opens in new tab), or a top slate running Android or Windows.

 That's because the boundary between laptops, 2-in-1 laptops (opens in new tab) and tablets for students has completely blurred over the past few years, in power, functionality and even, accessories included, appearance and form factor.

-We've got Apple iPads, as well as Android and Windows tablets, that we feel are ideal for productivity, creativity (thanks to digital stylus functionality), study and entertainment, too.
-So let's get stuck in to the best tablets for students available today in 2021.
+In this guide, we've got the best iPads, Android and Windows tablets that we feel are ideal for productivity, creativity, studying and entertainment for students headed back to school, university or college.
+So let's get stuck in to the best tablets for students available today in 2022.

 The best student tablets available to buy today

 Our number one tablet recommendation for students is the latest Apple iPad Air, which as we make clear in our iPad Air (2020) vs iPad Pro (2020) comparison feature, delivers a fantastic tablet experience which, when partnered with Apple's Magic Keyboard, a really strong laptop experience, too.